H-1B Specialty Occupation RFE. Getting One is Surprisingly Common; How You Respond Matters.

 What cues to agents look to in issuing a specialty occupation RFE?

-Harkening back to the April 2017 Presidential Executive Order and subsequent USCIS memorandums, RFEs and denials have been on the rise.
+Harkening back to the April 2017 Presidential Executive Order and subsequent USCIS memorandums, RFEs and denials were on the rise during the Trump Administration.
+They seem to be dropping in the Biden Administration.
 Agents have full discretion in issuing an RFE and have issued them for more and more reasons -- and even for positions, petitioners, and positions that had been approved previously.

 A common way that the USCIS will question your application is by, “referencing the OOH [Occupational Outlook Handbook] as the primary source for whether a position is a specialty occupation, even though the Department of Labor states that this is not the purpose of the site.”
 (David Raft (Global Immigration Partners).
 An agent may question your role if they believe that typical OOH requirements do not align to the duties of the position, if the typical entry-level educational requirements are not a bachelor’s degree or above, or for any reason determined in the agent’s sole discretion.